mcqueenjordan/mcqueenjordan.github.io/_thought/documentation-should-be-high-level.md

 truth for its behavior and its descriptive reality.
 Documentation ought to answer the following questions, in basic non-technical english prose:

-1. Why did we create this software? (prescriptive statement)
+1. Why did we create this component? (prescriptive statement)
-2. At a high-level, how does it solve the problem?
+2. At a high-level, how does it solve its problem?
 (This answer should absolutely not map anywhere near 1:1 to its implementation.
 It should be at an extremely high-level.)
 3. Going no deeper than a file/class level view, describe in a paragraph the